 The Ministry of Home Affairs and the Ministry of Justice chair the Governance Sector Working Group.
-The United Nations Development Programme and Switzerland, represented by the Swiss Agency for Development and Cooperation, are Co-Chairs.
+The United Nations Development Programme and Swiss Agency for Development and Cooperation are Co-Chairs.

 - The administrative framework was updated in line with Government policies including amendments to the Law on Government, Law on Local Administration and draft regulations on City and Municipality to clarify the roles and responsibilities between different levels of Government and administration.